geraldzakwan/ParlAI/experiments/README.md

 1. The result on the `validation` and `test` set are similar.
 2. The obtained `slot accuracy` is decent (`75%` for `batch_size=32`) although not very good.
 The `joint goal accuracy` is very bad, `<=25%` for all batch sizes.
 Need a significant improvement on `joint goal accuracy`.
 One way to start is by defining the ontology, using the `fixed` option and use better language model, e.g. `BERT`.
-3. Regarding the `batch_size`, there is an inclination that as the `batch_size` increases, the `slot accuracy` decreases, which makes sense because you now consider a lot more slot values, and the `joint goal accuracy` increases, which is quite strange for me.
-There's a possibility that I wrongly implement the `joint goal accuracy` metric so that such pattern occurs.
-I'll investigate this more.
+3. Regarding the `batch_size`, there is an inclination that as the `batch_size` increases, the `slot accuracy` decreases, which makes sense because you now consider a lot more slot values, and the `joint goal accuracy` increases, which is strange.
+I suppose that my `joint goal accuracy` metric implementation is incorrect so that such pattern occurs, I'll take a look.

 ### Error Analysis